Cycling Cruise: Islandhopping Kvarner Bay PLUS

 During breakfast the ship leaves Molat and takes us past many small islands to the "spice island" of Dugi Otok.
-Our bike tour starts in the bay of Božava which is surrounded by pine woods, agaves and tamarisk trees, and we ride on a road almost free of traffic.
-Our tour leads us at first to the northern most point of the island where the light house of Veli Rat stands proudly since 1849 fulfilling its duty in guiding sailors safely on their way.
-A ride along the islands "Road in the Sky" brings us to the peaceful harbor of Savar where the boat awaits us for a sail to Zadar, which, for centuries, was the political, cultural and spiritual centre of Dalmatia.
-3000 years of history have left their imprint on the character of this town and there are many things to be admired: the mighty fortified walls with their bastions, the loggia but also the early Romanesque St. Donatus Basilica.
+Our bike tour starts in the bay of Božava which is surrounded by pine woods, agaves and tamarisk trees.
+We ride on an almost traffic free road.
+Our ride takes us first to a beautiful viewpoint at the northernmost point of the Island where the old Austrian lighthouse of Veli Rat resides.
+From here we continue by bike along the island ridge with beautiful panoramic views of the surrounding island landscapes all the way to the bay of Savar where the boat awaits us for a cruise to Zadar.
+Zadar has been the political, cultural and spiritual centre of Dalmatia for centuries.
+3000 years of history have left their imprint on the character of this town and there are many things to be admired: the mighty fortified walls with their bastions, the loggia and the early Romanesque St. Donatus Basilica.
 In the evening our tour guide takes us on an extensive walk through the lively city centre.

 Day 5 (Tue): Island of Pag – Rab (Cycling 20 km / 12 miles)